samsymons/samsymons.com/source/articles/2015-07-22-how-traceroute-works.html.markdown

 ### Next Time

 By now you should have a fairly good idea of how traceroute does its thing.
-In the next article, I’ll investigate how you can use Go to reimplement traceroute’s basic functionality.
+In the next article, I’ll investigate how you can use Rust to reimplement traceroute’s basic functionality.

 [1]:	http://online.stanford.edu/course/intro-computer-networking-winter-2014
 [2]:	https://en.wikipedia.org/wiki/Transmission_Control_Protocol "TCP on Wikipedia"